jeremy-ellis-tech/Xamarin.Android.Skobbler/README.md

 ## Installation ##

 1. Clone the repo.
 2. Build the Skobbler.Binding project.
+You'll need to set your jdk to `jdk1.8` & have `SDK build-tools v24.0.1` installed via the Android SDK manager.
 3. Reference "Skobbler.dll" from your project; found under `"Xamarin.Android.Skobbler\src\Skobbler\bin\[Debug|Release][-$ABI]\Skobbler.dll"`

 There are platform configurations for each native library ABI (`x86`, `armeabi-v7a` & `armeabi`).
 The `AnyCPU` platform configuration includes all 3 ABIs at the cost of a larger assembly (~5MB for specific platforms and ~12MB for AnyCPU).
 If you don't know which platform to select just use `AnyCPU`.